wkhtmltopdf/packaging/README.md

 the `experimental: "true"` flag to enable `docker pull --platform`: see https://docs.docker.com/engine/reference/commandline/pull/#options

 By default, the build system assumes the host system runs on x86-64 GNU/Linux and it will use QEMU to emulate non-x86 platforms within Docker.

-If you are building on a non-x86 host, you can use the `--no-qemu` to disable QEMU entirely or `--use-qemu <PLATFORM>` to force the use of a specific build of QEMU for your platform.
+You can override this by using the `--no-qemu` to disable QEMU entirely or `--use-qemu <PLATFORM>` to force the use of a specific build of QEMU for your host platform.
 The platform argument follows the format `os/arch(/variant)`.
-For example:
+Both arguments can be useful for building from non-x86 platforms or diagnosing QEMU bugs.

+Examples:

+- Building from x86 hosts no arguments are needed:

+        $ ./build package-docker buster-amd64 <PATH-TO-WKHTMLTOPDF>

+- To build 32-bit ARM packages on a 32-bit ARM host:

+        $ ./build --no-qemu package-docker buster-armhf <PATH-TO-WKHTMLTOPDF>

+- To build AMD64 packages on a AArch64 host:

         $ ./build --use-qemu linux/arm64/v8 package-docker buster-amd64 <PATH-TO-WKHTMLTOPDF>

-to build an AMD64 package on a AArch64 host.

 Build System
 ============